cruseakshay/Notes/JAVA/NotesFromReading/ch_6.md

 An overridden method must not throw any new or broader checked exceptions than the method it inherits.

+The exception variable is implicitly *final*, therefore we cannot assign the variable to different value within the catch block.
+So here trying to assign different exceptions to exception variable results a compile time error hence option E is correct.

 ## Questions from practice for revision

 - What is the output of the following application?